 Cooksonia, an early polysporangiophyte and tracheophyte (Late Silurian).
 Left (A-B).
 Branching axes of Cooksonia pertoni from the Late Silurian of the UK.
 Note terminal sporangia. (scale bar = 2 mm).
 Right.
 Reconstruction of a Cooksonia sporophyte.
-Credits: Cooksonia pertoni fossils modified from Figure 2 in Edwards & Kendrick (2015), CC BY 4.0; Cooksonia model (MUSE-Science Museum of Trento, via Wikimedia Commons, CC BY-SA 3.0).
+Credits: Cooksonia pertoni fossils (from Figure 2 in Edwards & Kendrick 2015 Philos Trans, Ser B, CC BY 4.0); Cooksonia model (MUSE-Science Museum of Trento, via Wikimedia Commons, CC BY-SA 3.0).
+Images modified from originals.

 The story of land plant structural evolution is the story of the evolution and elaboration of the sporophyte generation.
 After attaining indeterminate apical growth, apical branching, and vascular tissue, sporophytes continued to become more complex.
 Some innovations include the origination of different types of branching, organs (leaves, roots), wood, and specialized reproductive structures (cones, flowers).
 It should be noted that many sporophyte structural innovations have arisen more than once in land plants.
 For example, leaves, cones, and the arborescent growth habit (tree-type form) have evolved separately in unrelated groups.
 Thus, the evolution of the sporophyte is not a story of simple, linear progression, but is instead a process of repetitive structural evolution and innovation.